Brand development that increases sales velocity, guaranteed.

 How Brand Identity Shapes Brand Image

 In many cases, brand identity and brand image have been used interchangeably, often confusing readers and branding enthusiasts.
-Although, in some ways, identity and image can be used to explain each other in branding and marketing terms, they are two different concepts.
+Although identity and image can be used to explain each other in branding and marketing terms, they are two different concepts.
 We have explained what brand identity is, so let’s briefly look at what brand identity is to gain insight into their dynamic relationship.

-Brand image is individuals, potential customers, and the public’s perception of a brand.
+Brand image is the perception of individuals, potential customers, and a brand’s public.
 This is what your target audience feels about your brand based on your offerings, personality, and entire brand strategy.
 Your brand image is a subjective and evolving representation shaped by various factors, including consumer experiences, interactions, and the overall marketplace reception of the brand.

 Critical Components of Brand Image

-One of the factors that contribute to your brand image is Consumer Perceptions.
-This is how your target audience views your brand based on their personal experiences and interactions that they have had with your brand.
+One factor that contributes to your brand image is Consumer Perceptions.
+This is how your target audience views your brand based on their personal experiences and interactions with it.
 Your product quality and customer service are tangible ways of influencing consumer perception.
 The higher the quality of your product, the more positively people will view your brand.

 Another contributor to Brand image is Public Reception, which tells the story of the overall sentiment and recognition the brand receives in the market.
 Here, the power of social media comes into play as the various channels can influence public reception.

 Marketplace Reputation is another component of brand image, as it is how your brand is regarded within its industry and among your competitors.
-The market reputation of your brand is determined by innovation and brand positioning.
+Innovation and brand positioning determine your brand’s market reputation.

 Let’s look at the differences between both concepts.